brentxphillips/CSRMP/README.md

 IATI is an open data sharing standard and reporting framework widely used across the humanitarian community for reporting aid activities that is mandated by many government development agencies.

 A large percentage of IATI reported activities contain sector code information clarifying the purpose of individual activities.
 Sector codes refer to codes listed in standardized vocabularies curated by different initiatives.
-Excluding the problem of their differing taxonomies, comparing activities using sector codes can help voice applications process and answer complex queries posed by humanitarian actors.
+Excluding the problem of their differing taxonomies, comparing activities using sector codes can help voice applications use IATI data to answer complex queries posed by humanitarian actors.

 ## Project Focus